SUCCESS-MURI/success_apc_blur_detection/README.md

   - --is_synthetic (true,false default false): running training or testing for syntheic kim et al images
   - --start_from (int default 0): starting training from certain point - start from last frequency that the weights were saved at
   - --image_extension (.png or .jpg default .jpg): image extension for images input
+  - --gpu (true,false default false): using gpu to run
 - options for config.py include
   - config.TRAIN.batch_size: batch size for training
   - config.TRAIN.lr_init: inital training learning rate